Spantree/instacart-neo4j/README.md

 ```

 Now check out the `cypher` directory of this project for queries to
-import the data, then copies of all the queries I use in the
+import the data and all the queries I use in the presentation.
-presentation.